qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

     since this feature may change in the future.

 Being able to control which users can do what in the context of a document is often necessary.
-In QIX Engine we support [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control) which lets you control the document resources based on a users' attributes rather than using roles or other, more static, means.
+In Qlik Associative Engine we support [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control) which lets you control the document resources based on a users' attributes rather than using roles or other, more static, means.

 ## Configuration

 Rules are defined, one on each row, in text files.
-QIX Engine will apply rules in order (except for deny rules which are always applied first, regardless of where they are defined).
+Qlik Associative Engine will apply rules in order (except for deny rules which are always applied first, regardless of where they are defined).